MicrosoftDocs/win32/desktop-src/tablet/timeline-of-mouse-messages-and-system-events.md

 ---
-Description: 'When a given action is performed, the system events (prefixed with ISG\_) are sent and received almost instantaneously by the application.' ms.assetid: 'deca6d17-fe2c-4130-88ca-d0605bcb6084'
+Description: When a given action is performed, the system events (prefixed with ISG\_) are sent and received almost instantaneously by the application. ms.assetid: deca6d17-fe2c-4130-88ca-d0605bcb6084
-title: Timeline of Mouse Messages and System Events
+title: Timeline of Mouse Messages and System Events ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows
+ms.technology: desktop
 ---

 # Timeline of Mouse Messages and System Events